k0kubun/perf-profile/README.md

-# perf script: annotate-source
+# perf-profile

-Annotate a source without mixing asm by `perf script report annotate-source`
+Profiling C code with Linux perf made easy

 ## Prerequisite

-Prepare perf with libpython support.
-If you're using Ubuntu, you'd need to manually build it:
+Get perf with libpython support.
+If you're using Ubuntu, you'd need to manually build it as it's not supported by default:

 ```
 $ git clone --branch=v4.15 https://github.com/torvalds/linux